No doubt, you’ve heard friends and co-workers talking about hemp oil and CBD oil a lot lately.

 Research suggests the real benefit from cannabis, or other plants with cannabinoids, comes from their “entourage effect,” a synergy when used together.

-For example, when taken alone THC gets you stoned, but it can also cause short-term memory loss and other side effects.
-However, marijuana users experience a similar high, but fewer such side effects since they don't get THC alone.
-They get the entourage of other cannabinoids, such as CBD, beta-caryophyllene and alpha-pinene, which offset THC's side effects.
+For example, when taken alone THC gets you stoned, and it can also cause short-term memory loss and other side effects.
+However, people who use marijuana, which contains the rest of the cannabinoids in the plant, experience a similar high, but fewer such side effects since they don’t take THC alone.
+They get the entourage of other cannabinoids, such as CBD, beta-caryophyllene and alpha-pinene, which offset THC’s side effects.

-Essential oils contain dozens, if not hundreds of different constituents which act together, providing health-promoting effects, as well.* I don't believe the "entourage effect" is something unique to cannabis.
+The “entourage effect” isn’t something unique to cannabis.
+Essential oils contain dozens, if not hundreds of different constituents which act together, providing health-promoting effects, as well.
 This is why individual constituents found in essential oils sometimes have undesirable side effects, whereas using the whole oil does not.

 Of course, you won’t get a therapeutic dose from a serving of broccoli or carrots.
 Instead, you’d need the extract or the oil of a plant, herb, or vegetable for a therapeutic dose.